 These will come in handy for wiping and cleaning any spills.
 Have enough, since it is always better to be safe than sorry.

 4. Rubber Gloves – This is your most important supply!
 You will be handling nicotine (if you want your e-juice to have nicotine).
 You don't want to spill it onto your skin!
 Nicotine can be absorbed by your body and can cause skin rash….or worse depending on how much you spill!

 PG is probably the most used base liquid for most juice makers.
 It is federally approved for consumption.
 It is a colorless, odorless chemical compound used in a variety of products.
 Be aware some people can be allergic to PG.

 2. Vegetable Glycerol (VG) (also known as Vegetable Glycerin)

 VG is similar to Propylene Glycol but is a natural extract derived from vegetables.
 VG is thicker and used for its ability to produce bigger clouds.
 VG is also a federally approved product used in food and also cosmetics.

 3. Distilled Water or Vodka

-This is not a huge part of the mix, but this is used to thin out the VG that you put in your mix.
+This is not a huge part of the mix, but this is used to thin out the VG that you put in your mix, especially if you prefer a high VG content.
 Vodka doesn’t necessarily have to be used, but if you wish not to use nicotine then Vodka can be used as a great replacement for the throat hit.
 If you choose not to use Vodka you can use distilled water.

 4. Concentrated Flavoring

-When choosing your flavoring it is best to choose flavoring that is made to inhale.
+When choosing your flavoring you must use a flavoring that is made to inhale.
 Make sure you read your labels to determine the percentage of concentration of your flavoring.
 You can get creative and mix and match in the future but just keep it in the back of your mind for now.